nuejs/nue/packages/www/docs/document-types.md

 ```

 ### Library when:
-Nue auto-detects librariws when all elements are custom
+Nue auto-detects libraries when all elements are custom

 ```
 <my-component>